michaelheider/bauboo.youtube-plugin/DOCUMENTATION.md

 - If the settings allow it, an error message is shown on the page.
 - All meta data strings default to an empty string.

+## Settings

+- YouTube API Key: Specify the YouTube API key.
+- Display Errors?: This setting decides whether the default component displays errors.
+More precisely, it determines whether the property `video.error` holds an error string.
+- Bootstrap Version: Choose true if you use Bootstrap 5.x.
+Choose false if you use Bootstrap 4.x.
+This setting makes sure that the correct CSS classes are added to the default component.
+Additionally, the `responsiveRatio` property is fromatted like 16x9 in Bootstrap 5.x mode, but 16by9 in Bootstrap 4.x mode.
+This is also to ensure the correct CSS classes are added.

 ## YouTube API Key Remarks

 Getting an API key is free, however it you get only 100'000 points a day, and one request costs 1 point.
 So since we are not caching, it costs one point per video per website access.
 However, 100'000 points should be sufficient for most users.